Correction is a Gift

 Heeding correction helps a person become wise.
 It’s better to avoid a trap through correction than to fall into it and have to learn from experience.
 In fact, many of the valuable lessons of life are learned through correction in one form or another.
 Although children may not appreciate it, the correction they receive from you is a gift and your persistence can provide them with the wisdom they need both now and for the future.

 Tara is a mother of two very different children.
 Sammy is ten and Christopher is eight.
 Sammy often has to learn the hard way while Christopher is more responsive to correction.
 “I have to approach my kids in different ways.
 With Christopher I can do a lot more explaining and he’s likely to respond well to that.
-With Sammy I have to set more firm limits and give consequences.
+With Sammy I have to set more firm limits and give consequences, even if he says thats not fair.
 Some lessons I don’t want him to learn from life so my consequences become the roadblocks and life experience for him.
 It’s hard because he resists me, but I know that he needs me or he’d be in big trouble.”

 Parents Too Must Adjust Their Perspective